pypsa-meets-earth/documentation/README.md

 - execution of single script (one that works, one that fails)
 - how to debug?
 Interactive debug.
 Role of jupyter notebooks

 ### Sharing real live code experience.
 Efficient vs poor code.
-(15min) --MATIN?
+(15min) -- Matin?
 - different type of loops and timeit
 - create an efficient loop
--
+- Global variables out of function.
+They read in. (davide)

-### Forming teams & co-hacking - role of discord (15min) --MATIN?
+### Forming teams & co-hacking - role of discord (15min) -- Matin?
 - Co-hacking experience story
 - Using discord, voice channel etc.

-### Final note on challenges that we need to tackle (10min) -- Max/Davide
+### Final note on challenges that we need to tackle (10min) -- Max
 Aim: Inspire people to take on some of them
-- Solver, solver interface, problem builder, dataworkflow and AI data creation.
+- Solver, solver interface, problem builder PyPAS, dataworkflow and AI data creation.
+- Widen picture of use case
+- Climb open source ladder
 - Final remark

 # ---------------END-----------------

-### List of selected self-learning material (ALL can provide some material?)
+### List of selected self-learning material (ALL can provide some material?) -- ALL
 Aim: We provide a couple of links to efficient self-learning material
 - unix-shell
 - code courses (object oriented programming, functional, test oriented programming, etc.)